jsebas980/Project3/README.md

 # Project3
-Census Bureau data Project for Practice the thir Part of the course
+Census Bureau data Project for Practice the third Part of the course